ellipsis/ellipsis/README.md

 `ellipsis.sh` file at the root of your repository.

 ### Hooks
-Behavior of a module can be customized using several hooks.
+The behavior of a module can be customized using hooks.
+For instance if you want to change how your module is installed you can define `mod.install` in your module's `ellipsis.sh` and specifiy exactly which files are symlinked into `$HOME`, compile any libraries, etc.

-Following variables are available from your hook:
+The follow hooks/variables are available in your `ellipsis.sh`:

-#### $mod_name
-Name of your module.

-#### $mod_path
-Path to your module.

-The follow hooks may be defined:

 #### mod.install
 Customize how module is installed.
 By default all files are symlinked into